FNAB(LOCAL) - STUDENT EXPRESSION: USE OF SCHOOL FACILITIES FOR NONSCHOOL PURPOSES

 Each principal shall set aside noninstructional time before or after actual classroom instruction for meetings of noncurriculum-related student groups.

-School personnel shall not promote, lead, or participate in the meetings of noncurriculum-related student groups.
-The principal may assign staff to monitor student meetings, as needed, and may establish reasonable written guidelines for the conduct of meetings to maintain order and discipline, protect the well-being of students and faculty, and ensure that student attendance is voluntary.
+A monitor is a District employee acceptable to the principal, who attends all meetings and activities of a student group or club.
+The cost of such monitor shall be borne by the student group or club unless the monitor agrees to serve as an unpaid volunteer.
+The fee shall not exceed the fee set by the principal.
+The monitor and any other school personnel shall not promote, lead, or participate in the meetings of noncurriculum-related student groups.
+The principal may establish reasonable written guidelines for the conduct of meetings to maintain order and discipline, protect the well-being of students and faculty, and ensure that student attendance is voluntary.

 Failure of a noncurriculum-related student group to comply with applicable rules may result in loss of the right to meet on school premises.
 The principal shall report rule violations to the Superintendent.

 In addition, students who violate applicable rules are subject to disciplinary action in accordance with the Student Code of Conduct.

 Depending upon the seriousness of any rule violations, the Superintendent may suspend a noncurriculum-related student group's right to meet on school premises for the balance of the school year or some lesser time period.